Skip to content

 The Doyle v.
 Ohio decision of 1976 holds that it is “fundamentally unfair to allow an arrestee’s silence to be used to impeach an explanation subsequently given at trial after he had been impliedly assured, by the Miranda warnings, that silence would carry no penalty.”

-Barry, Barall, Taylor & Levesque, LLC represents clients throughout Connecticut in criminal defense, personal injury, family law and estate planning matters.
+Barry, Taylor & Levesque, LLC represents clients throughout Connecticut in criminal defense, personal injury, family law and estate planning matters.
 If you would like to schedule a free consultation to discuss your legal matter with one of our skilled and experienced trial attorneys, please call us in Manchester at 860-649-4400 or fill out our contact form.